JSotres/CapacitanceBLEnRF52/README.md

 # Capacitance Meter with Bluetooth LE reading possibilities using an Adafruit Feather nRF52

-This is a project where I used an Adafruit Feather nRF52 to measure capacitances and to transmit the signal via Bluetooth Low Energy.
+Repo for a project with the goal of using an Adafruit Feather nRF52 to measure capacitances and to transmit the signal via Bluetooth Low Energy.
-This repo also contains an Android App developed with MIT App Inventor.
+This repo also contains an Android App, developed with MIT App Inventor, for reading the signal.

 ## Implementation